AaronCCWong/react-card-flip/README.md

 ## Development (`src`, `lib` and the build process)

 **NOTE:** The source code for the component is in `src`.
 A transpiled CommonJS version (generated with Babel) is available in `lib` for use with node.js, browserify and webpack.
-A UMD bundle is also built to `dist`, which can be included without the need for any build system.
+A UMD bundle is also built to `lib`, which can be included without the need for any build system.

-To build, watch and serve the examples (which will also watch the component source), run `yarn start`.
-If you just want to watch changes to `src` and rebuild `lib`, run `yarn watch` (this is useful if you are working with `npm link`).
+To build, watch and serve the examples (which will also watch the component source), run `npm run build-example && npm run start`.

 ## Testing

 To run tests for this project run one of the following commands:

-- `yarn test` - Runs tests then exits
+- `npm run test` - Runs tests then exits
-- `yarn test:watch` - Runs tests in watch mode
+- `npm run test:watch` - Runs tests in watch mode
-- `yarn test:coverage` - Runs tests and creates a coverage report
+- `npm run test:coverage` - Runs tests and creates a coverage report

 ## Contributing

 Fork this repo, add your proposed features and make a pull request.
 I will review as soon as possible.

 ## License